AlistairArk/JACK-Compiler/README.txt

-Assignment: Milestone 1.
-Lexical Analysis
+Assignment: Milestone 2.
+The Parser

-So far, I have created a lexer which successfully removes white space and comments from the input file and correctly extracts all the tokens of the source code.
-It does not crash or become unstable if the source file contains any kind of lexical errors.
+So far, I have created a lexer and Parser.
+The two components have been conected together and function properly with one another.
+The program does not crash or become unstable if the source file contains any kind of lexical errors, and if there are any the parser succesfully flags them where necessary.

-The lexer has been tested using the provided JACK source files and is shown to function properly without any issues.
+Both the lexer and parser have been tested using the provided JACK source files and are shown to function properly without any issues.